loicernest444/lusirius-test/README.md

 ## Callback

-- Here http://localhost/api/callback-test is the callback example that i have implement, you can add it as image report callback but your endpoint must be an online endpoint.
+- Here http://localhost/api/callback-test is the callback example that i have implement, you can add it as image report callback but your endpoint must be an online endpoint. (like https url)